haicenhacks/blog/posts/reverse-engineering-a-20-remote-controlled-outlet.rst

 There are plenty of devices that operate on the ISM band that have no security controls.
 These radios are in everything from

 * Garage door openers
 * Home security systems
 * Car remotes
 * Weather stations
 * Restaurant pagers

 Most of the functionality is undocumented.
 Some devices are more secure than others.
+For example, can additional functionality be gained by sending modified data packets, or is sensitive data leaked though these unsecured communications?

 The wireless outlet
 ===================